containerd/nydus-snapshotter/README.md

 Nydus-snapshotter is a **non-core** sub-project of containerd.

+Nydus snapshotter is an external plugin of containerd for [Nydus image service](https://nydus.dev) which implements a chunk-based content-addressable filesystem on top of a called `RAFS (Registry Acceleration File System)` format that improves the current OCI image specification, in terms of container launching speed, image space, and network bandwidth efficiency, as well as data integrity with several runtime backends: FUSE, virtiofs and in-kernel [EROFS](https://www.kernel.org/doc/html/latest/filesystems/erofs.html).

+Nydus supports lazy pulling feature since pulling image is one of the time-consuming steps in the container lifecycle.
+Lazy pulling here means a container can run even the image is partially available and necessary chunks of the image are fetched on-demand.
+Apart from that, Nydus also supports [(e)Stargz](https://github.com/containerd/stargz-snapshotter) lazy pulling directly **WITHOUT** any explicit conversion.

-Pulling and unpacking OCI container image are time consuming when start a container.
-[Nydus](https://github.com/dragonflyoss/image-service) is a vendor-neutral project aiming at mitigating the problem.
-It designs a new container image oriented and optimized file system format with capability of on-demand read.
-For instructions on how to build nydus container image, please refer to [nydusify](https://github.com/dragonflyoss/image-service/blob/master/docs/nydusify.md) conversion tool.
+For more details about how to build Nydus container image, please refer to [nydusify](https://github.com/dragonflyoss/image-service/blob/master/docs/nydusify.md) conversion tool and [acceld](https://github.com/goharbor/acceleration-service).

 ## Building

-Just invoke `make` and find output binary `./bin/containerd-nydus-grpc`
+Just invoke `make` and check out the output executable binary `./bin/containerd-nydus-grpc`

 ```bash
 make